socketio/socket.io/Readme.md

 This is a useful feature to send notifications to a group of users, or to a given user connected on several devices for example.

-**Note:** Socket.IO is not a WebSocket implementation, it uses WebSocket as a transport when possible but has its own [protocol](https://github.com/socketio/socket.io-protocol).
-That's why a Socket.IO client will not be able to connect to `ws://echo.websocket.org`.
+**Note:** Socket.IO is not a WebSocket implementation.
+Although Socket.IO indeed uses WebSocket as a transport when possible, it adds some metadata to each packet: the packet type, the namespace and the ack id when a message acknowledgement is needed.
+That is why a WebSocket client will not be able to successfully connect to a Socket.IO server, and a Socket.IO client will not be able to connect to a WebSocket server (like `ws://echo.websocket.org`) either.
+Please see the protocol specification [here](https://github.com/socketio/socket.io-protocol).

 ## Installation